rorylshanks/veriflow/README.md

     - `from`: Source URL or advanced matching policy For more details, see [docs/MATCHERS.md](docs/MATCHERS.md)
     - `to`: Destination backend configuration.
 For more details, see [docs/BACKENDS.md](docs/BACKENDS.md)
     - `tls_skip_verify`: Whether to ignore upstream certificate errors.
 Default `false`
+    - `allow_public_unauthenticated_access`: Whether to allow public access to the route (note this will disable all Veriflow user-related functionality).
+Default `false`
     - `claims_headers`: Headers to include in the JWT claims.
     - `jwt_override_audience`: Sets the `aud` key of the JWT added to the header specified in claims_headers.
 By default it is the hostname of the upstream or
     - `allowed_groups`: Groups allowed access.